-Where you share premises with others (this includes people who are self-employed or in partnership), each appropriate person, i.e. each employer, owner or other person who has control over any part of the premises, will need to co-operate and co-ordinate the findings of their separate fire risk assessments to ensure the fire precautions and protection measures are effective throughout the building.
+Where you share premises with others (e.g. as part of a complex), each appropriate person, i.e. each employer, owner or other person who has control over any part of the premises, will need to co-operate and co-ordinate the findings of their separate fire risk assessments to ensure the fire precautions and protection measures are effective throughout the building.
 This could include:

-- co-ordinating an emergency plan (see Section 7.2 for features of an emergency plan); - identifying the nature of any risks and how they may affect others in or about the premises; - identifying any fire-prevention and protection measures; - identifying any measures to mitigate the effects of a fire; and - arranging any contacts with external emergency services and calling the Fire and Rescue Services.
+- co-ordinating an emergency plan (see Step 4.2 for features of an emergency plan); - identifying the nature of any risks and how they may affect others in or about the complex; - identifying any fire prevention and protection measures; - identifying any measures to mitigate the effects of a fire; and - arranging any contacts with external emergency services and calling the Fire and Rescue Services.